tillgrallert/p3601db9e/to-do.md

 - is the main question referred to throughout the paper?
 - Do we face a similar developments [protest against market economy] in the context of the current study?
 Do I pose/ answer this question?

+- mention the choreography and public ritual of food riots
+- significance of food riots for protest movements
+    + what are other forms and how frequent are they
+- integrate concept / term of "subsistence crisis"

 ## technicalities

 - use absolute links to images etc. to support hypothes.is